 Soccer is something of a religion in Brazil.
 The national team is one of the best in the world, and Brazilian players such as Pele and Ronaldo are considered among the best of all time.
 The good news for tourists hoping to catch a match is that soccer is played nearly year-round.
 Rio de Janeiro hosts four major teams — the Flamengo, Fluminense, Botafogo and Vasco.
 While Vasco has its own home ground, the other three always play at Maracana Stadium (home of the 2014 FIFA World Cup).
 Match tickets can usually be purchased at the stadium on game days, unless it is a major game or championship.

 DISCLAIMER: While every effort has been made to ensure the accuracy of all information as of the date of publishing, Allianz Global Assistance does not accept liability for any errors or omissions.
 Allianz Global Assistance strongly recommends seeking the guidance of a professional travel agent/agency for further information on a specific destination.
 On your next trip, whether to another province or country, ensure you have travel insurance as it may assist you in cases of unforeseen medical emergencies and other types of mishaps that can happen while you travel.
 Travel insurance does not cover everything, please always refer to the policy document for full terms and conditions, including limitations and exclusions.
-Allianz Global Assistance is a registered business name of AZGA Service Canada Inc. and AZGA Insurance Agency Canada Ltd. Photography Credits: Filipe Frazao, Shutterstock.com
+Travel insurance is underwritten by CUMIS General Insurance Company, a member of The Co-operators Group of Companies, administered by Allianz Global Assistance, which is a registered business name of AZGA Service Canada Inc. Photography Credits: Filipe Frazao, Shutterstock.com